NavneetKishanS/JARVIS_DiscordBot/README.md

 - Customizable response generation parameters including temperature, max tokens, top p, frequency penalty, and presence penalty.

 ## Usage
-To deploy and interact with the DiscordOpenAIChatBot, follow these steps:
+To deploy and interact with JARVIS, follow these steps:

 1. **Create Bot**: Go to the Discord Developer Portal and create a bot.
 Get the bot's token.
 2. **Get API Key**: Get an API key from OpenAI and keep it secure.